Manual Handling Injuries and What You Can Do to Prevent Them

 Examples include muscle strains and sprains, injury to ligaments and discs in the back, injuries to soft tissues such as ligaments, tendons, nerves in the wrists, shoulders, arms, legs and chronic pain.

 MSD can significantly affect a worker's ability and the functions they can perform at work or at home which will impact their quality of life.
-As a result MSD should be taken seriously and must be prevented by managing the risks associated with manual handling.
+As a result MSD should be taken seriously and must be prevented by managing the risks and dangers associated with manual handling.

 Risks Factors Which Affect Manual Handling